cardillan/mindcode/doc/syntax/SYNTAX.markdown

 Mindcode identifiers and keywords are case-sensitive -- `if` is different from `If` (first is a keyword, the second is not and could be used as a variable or function name).

+You can use the [remark() function](SYNTAX-4-FUNCTIONS.markdown#remark) to place comments or notes directly to the compiled code.

-Anything following a `//` is a comment till the end of the line.
+A text enclosed between `/*` and `*/` is a comment that can span several lines.
+Additionally, anything following a `//` is a comment till the end of the line.
 Comments are completely ignored by Mindcode.

-You can use the [remark() function](SYNTAX-4-FUNCTIONS.markdown#remark) to place comments or notes directly to the compiled code.
+An enhanced comment is a comment which starts with `///` (three slashes instead of two).
+This is an [alternative way to enter remarks](SYNTAX-4-FUNCTIONS.markdown#enhanced-comments) into the compiled code.

 ## Keywords